Apple Cinnamon Pull Apart Bread

 Pull-apart breads are a playful American adaptation inspired by classic monkey bread.
 The apple cinnamon flavor reminds me of autumn county fairs and farmhouse kitchens.
 The peanut butter glaze is a nod to modern flavor mashups and instantly gets guests talking.

 A slice of bread with caramel drizzled on it.
-Save This
+Save to Pinterest

 A slice of bread with caramel drizzled on it. | yummywithmia.com